 Q and A with Claire Corriveau

 Our co-founder, Christiane Sola, recently talked with CSMA Artist-Teacher, Claire Corriveau.
-Learn more about Claire below, then go to our website for information on how you or your child can get private instruction on the ukulele, guitar, voice or piano from Claire.
+Learn more about Claire below, then go to our website for information on how you or your child can get private instruction on the ukulele, guitar, voice, piano and more.

 Q and A with Claire CorriveauQ-